 Consumers are more distracted than ever thanks to the availability of information at our fingertips.
 For the eCommerce industry, this means shoppers are doing more window shopping, price comparing, wish-listing and exploring gift options, all decreasing the likelihood of completing the purchase within the same session.
 In fact, 58.6 percent of US online shoppers have abandoned a cart within the last 3 months because they were “just browsing” or “not ready to buy.”

 While sure, this is the reality of online shopping in a hyper-connected world, there are still several issues that can be addressed to avoid the loss of a sale.
 For marketers, this means engaging customers and bringing them back to their site before it’s too late.
-Thus, I give you the first issue of our Smarter Spotlight series: Cart Abandonment.

 With approximately $4 trillion worth of merchandise being abandoned in online shopping carts per year, 63 percent of that revenue is potentially recoverable.
 That’s $252 million in potentially recoverable sales! $252 million, all by introducing a streamlined Cart Abandonment series to your marketing strategy.